asads-cloud/nimbus-guard/docs/DELIVERY_PLAYBOOK.md

-# 🚀 Nimbus Guard — Delivery Playbook
+# 🚀 Nimbus Guard: Delivery Playbook

-This document summarises **deliverables by phase (0–5)** and provides a quick **demo guide** for showcasing Nimbus Guard; a multi‑region AWS security scanner for automated misconfiguration detection and CI/CD enforcement.
+This document outlines the **delivery phases**, **technical components**, and **demo workflows** for **Nimbus Guard**, a multi-region AWS security scanner for automated misconfiguration detection and CI/CD enforcement.

+It serves as a concise guide for understanding how the project was structured, delivered, and showcased.

 ---